openwfm/wrf-sfire-docs/docs/updates.md

 ### 2023/09/10

+* 7:43pm math-alderaan not accepting ssh connections

-* Approx 7:30pm-11:10pm The head node was stuck.
+* 11:10pm The math-alderaan head node was stuck.
 Rebooted remotely.

 * When you can't log into math-alderaan, please use the alternative head node clas-compute.ucdenver.pvt.
 All user files are there and you can submit slurm jobs as usual.